Scroll Top

 Objective: To maintain or enhance the management effectiveness of Turneffe Atoll Marine Reserve to at least 75% by 2026 by improving adaptive management, surveillance, enforcement, education, outreach, and conservation finance.
 This aims for sustainable resource use and long-term recovery of commercial species.

-- To improve the operations and monitoring of the protected area, TASA procured equipment and technologies such as three Android smart devices, six Yamaha-200 outboard motors, two vessels, and a boat trailer.
+• TASA improved operations and monitoring within the protected area by procuring three Android smart devices, six Yamaha-200 outboard motors, two vessels, and a boat trailer.

-- Twenty TASA staff received training on maritime navigation, safety at sea, and effective communication to enhance their daily responsibilities.
+• Nineteen staff members completed specialized training in maritime navigation, safety at sea, and effective communication.

 Photo: Andres Aldana, TASA.